Josh Elander provides injury update on Stone Lawless for Tennessee baseball

 The veteran was later helped off the field down the right field line to the gate where the busses were parked.

-“He is a huge part of our team and will continue to be,” Elander said last week after the injury.
+“He is a huge part of our team and will continue to be,” Elander at the the time of the injury.
 “He was here today and he was here yesterday.
 Sending good vibes to him.
 I know we all said a prayer for him over the deal.
 It was a very, very scary deal.
 Love that kid and he is going to bring a lot of value until he is back out there on the field.”

 Lawless popped out to shortstop in his first plate appearance in the second inning on Sunday.
 The veteran was 1-for-10 in the series after catching both extra-inning games on Friday and Saturday, games that totaled a combined 26 innings.